milad-ai/dbcs4041/Syllabus.md

 - **Big Data frameworks** (e.g., PySpark) for large-scale data analytics.
 - **Vector Databases** and their role in **AI-driven semantic search** and **retrieval-augmented generation (RAG)**, including a **pgvector tutorial** demonstrating how to integrate vector search into PostgreSQL for similarity queries and AI use cases.
 - **Integration with visualization tools** (Power BI) and **web applications** (Streamlit) for presenting insights interactively.
-- **API development** for exposing database functionality and enabling programmatic access to data.

 Upon successful completion of this course, the student will be able to: